 Shimano road bike derailleur compatibility

-All 10-speed road components (except Tiagra 4700, see below) are inter-compatible — you could for example use an old Ultegra 6600 derailleur with old, 105 5700 shifters
+- All 10-speed road components (except Tiagra 4700 and 10-speed GRX gravel, see below) are inter-compatible – you could for example use an old Ultegra 6700 derailleur with old 105 5700 shifters

 Shimano mountain bike derailleur compatibility

-And just for clarity, current generation Shimano road and mountain bike components are not inter-compatible with each other as they use different cable pull ratios.
+Just for clarity, current generation (10-, 11- and 12-speed) Shimano road and mountain bike components are not inter-compatible with each other because they use different cable pull ratios.
 For example, you couldn’t use a set of road shifters with a mountain bike rear derailleur.

-It bears mentioning that cable pull converters from brands such as JTek, Lindarets and Problem Solvers do exist and will allow you to futz about with your drivetrain configuration to your heart’s content.
+It bears mentioning that cable pull converters from brands such as JTek, and Lindarets/Wolf Tooth Components do exist and will allow you to mess about with your drivetrain configuration to your heart’s content.

 Campagnolo derailleur compatibility

-In an un-typically Campagnolo fashion, cross compatibility between different generations of groupsets is fairly easy to understand as there are no mountain bike groupsets (yes, we know they made Euclid and a host of other off road bits way back) to contend with.
+In un-typically Campagnolo fashion, cross-compatibility between different generations of groupsets is fairly easy to understand because there are no mountain bike groupsets (yes, we know it made Euclid and a host of other off-road bits way back) to contend with.

-But as is typical of Campag’, there is the odd flourish of awkwardness.
+But as is typical of Campag, there’s the odd flourish of awkwardness.

-After mid-2001, Campagnolo started using a revised pull ratio for its newer 9-speed kit, and these and all 10- (and 11-speed) groupsets from this period are inter-compatible — for example you could run an Athena derailleur with Record shifters
+- After mid-2001, Campagnolo started using a revised pull ratio for its newer 9-speed kit, and these and all 10-speed (and 11-speed) groupsets from this period are inter-compatible – for example, you could run an Athena derailleur with Record shifters

 But now things get more complicated (or simple, depending on which way you look at it) with slight tweaks to all of Campagnolo’s groupsets resulting in reduced inter-compatibility between groupsets.

-In short, these changes have affected most of its drivetrain parts (different width bottom bracket cups result in altered chain lines, different cable pull ratios, etc) and compatible parts are marked by a letter surrounded by a square box — simply put, if all of your components have the same stamped letter ‘A‘ or ‘B‘ on them, they’ll work together.
+In short, these changes have affected most of its drivetrain parts (different width bottom bracket cups result in altered chainlines, different cable pull ratios, and so on) and compatible parts are marked by a letter surrounded by a square box – simply put, if all of your components have the same stamped letter on them, they’ll work together.

 Now that we’ve determined the speed, brand and compatibility of your derailleur, you must now determine the cage length that your drivetrain requires: long, short or medium cage.